joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 You can see that, as expected, the values we are now retrieving are numeric rather than `Duration` instances, but the same logic is still applied for non-working periods where `null` is returned rather than zero.

+### Material

+The following timephased material values are available on assignments for material resources, and are expressed as `Number` values in Java (`double?` in .Net).

+* **Actual Material**: the actual material utilised for a resource assignment
+* **Remaining Material**: the remaining material to be utilised to complete a resource assignment
+* **Material**: the total of actual material and remaining material for a resource assignment
+* **Baseline Material**: material utilisation captured as a baseline for a resource assignment

+The key differences between timephased material values and the other timephased values we've been looking at is that material values are not rolled up to the task level, and are not rolled up through the resource hierarchy.